my1396/R-Notes/docs/1000-MachineLearning.md

 Q: Difference btw RF and a linear model? \
 A: A major difference is that a decision tree does not have "parameters", whereas the linear models need to create a functional form and find the optimal parameters.

+Q: Is RF regression a "true" regression? \
+A: Random forests discretize continuous variables since they are based on decision trees, which function through recursive binary partitioning.
+But with sufficient data and sufficient splits, a step function with many small steps can approximate a smooth function.
+As for whether it is a "true" regression, this is somewhat semantic.
+After all, piecewise regression is regression too, but is also not smooth.
+As is any regression with a categorical predictor.
+[Source](https://stats.stackexchange.com/a/408284).

 --------------------------------------------------------------------------------